statamic/docs/content/collections/docs/cascade.md

 ## Priority Order

-Here's the priority order in which the the cascade will look for the value of any given variable.
+Here's the priority order in which the cascade will look for the value of any given variable.

 1. Has it been set in a ViewModel?
 2. If not, has it been set on the entry?